Axway/open-banking-docs/content/en/docs/deployment/prerequisites.md

 * Make choices that are described in the Architecture Overview guide including:
     * Choose a Kubernetes provider (cloud, on-premise, and so on).
     * Components that will be supported (Demo Applications, mock backend services, and so on).
-    * Approach to database deployment (inside Kubernetes vs. externalized services).
+    * Approach to database deployment (inside Kubernetes versus externalized services).
     * Components that reflect deployment model choice (certificate manager, load balancer/Ingress Controller, and so on).
 * Install the following command line tools:
     * Helm
     * Kubectl
-* Obtain a token from an Axway team to pull Helm charts and docker images from with the Axway Registry.
+* Obtain a token from an Axway team to pull Helm charts and Docker images from with the Axway Registry.
 * Create a Kubernetes cluster that conforms to that described in the Architecture Overview guide and reflects the architecture choices described above.

 These tasks must be completed for your installation to be successful.